-Sandy Marshall is a Chicago Emmy-nominated actor, writer, producer, and business builder.
+Sandy Marshall is an Emmy-nominated producer, writer, actor, and entrepreneur.

 As an actor, Sandy appeared w/Vince Vaughn in Ron Howard’s The Dilemma, in Comedy Central’s Still Hungry, and has starred in dozens of commercials (most recently as the Exxon scientist).
 Look for Sandy this fall in the Emmy-winning Odd Squad on PBS.

 Sandy directed This is Deadsville, a musical podcast via Entertainment One & Apple Podcasts.
-He’s also a longtime director at the legendary Second City, and develops television content w/Silent Crow Arts in NYC.
+He’s also a former director at the legendary Second City, and develops television content w/Silent Crow Arts in NYC.

-As a writer, Sandy created the Workish satirical business series, contributes to Cards Against Humanity, co-founded Chicago’s sketch ensemble Schadenfreude, and co-created Shiny People, a produced comedy pilot.
+As a writer, Sandy created the Workish satirical business series.
+He's written for Contently, Canadian Business, Cards Against Humanity, Rogers Media, The Message, and co-founded Chicago’s sketch ensemble Schadenfreude.